jasonpincin/eventuate-chainable/README.md

 Chainable eventuates do not start consuming from their upstream eventuate until a consumer has been added.
 This can be changed by setting the option `{ lazy: false }`.

+## infinite concurrency

+Async producers have no limits on concurrency by default.
+You can change this by setting the option `{ concurrency: X }` where `X` is the max level of concurrency.
+Be warned, this will cause buffering when maximum concurrency is reached.
+Pending events will be buffered and started as able.

 ### upstream consumer maintained